paldhous/ucb/2015/dataviz/md_raw/class5.md

 ### Replicate this query as a pivot table in Google Sheets

-To human eyes, this data would be easier to read if it were in a table with the states in rows and the cateories in columns.
+To human eyes, this data would be easier to read if it were in a table with the states in rows and the categories in columns.
 This is sometimes called a "pivot table," and involves converting the data from a "long" to a "wide" format.
 Making pivot tables, or converting between these formats for specific visualization tasks, is a common task in data journalism.

 SQLite lacks a pivot function, and this is one task where a spreadsheet has an advantage.
 So let's briefly put the database to one side, and import the Pfizer data, in the file `pfizer.csv`, into a spreadsheet in your Google Drive account.